H7GhosT/dotfiles/README.md

 pnpm -v
 ```

+Don't forget to run `pnpm setup` to create the global directory for pnpm global packages.
+The necessary env variables are in the `config.fish`.

 #### Making nvm work in fish

 Need to update the `~/.config/fish/...`.
 Turns out those files are also available in the nvm [GitHub's readme](https://github.com/nvm-sh/nvm?tab=readme-ov-file#fish)